GSU is a state leader in bar passage and employment outcomes.

 Your legal career begins the day you step on campus.
 The Center for Professional Development & Career Strategies provides career guidance and resources to students, alumni and guests from other ABA-accredited schools.
 You may attend workshops on drafting resumes and cover letters, schedule a personal career advising appointment, participate in job fairs and more.

-Lockers are available for rent in 85 Park Place for $35 per year.
+College of Law students can rent lockers on the second and third floors of the Law Building for $35 per year.
 Lockers are provided for the storage of books, school supplies and personal items.
 Food and beverages may be stored but should not be left overnight.

 The Law Technology team manages all equipment in the classrooms, courtrooms and offices, as well as the law library computer lab, research stations and printers.
 Requests for assistance may be submitted to the online HelpDesk 24 hours a day.404-413-9111